Tahmasp I: Royal refugees

-Encounter of Mughal Emperor Humayun (left) and Shah Tahmasp I (right) in Soltaniyeh in 1544.
-Chehel Sotoun Palace, Isfahan, painted circa 1647.
+A later depiction of the encounter of Mughal Emperor Humayun (left) and Shah Tahmasp I (right) in Soltaniyeh in 1544.
+Chehel Sotoun Palace, Isfahan, commissioned circa 1647 by his fifth-generation descendant Abbas II.
 Shah Tahmasp provided Humayun with 12,000 cavalry and 300 veterans of his personal guard along with provisions, so that his guests may recover their lost domains.

 One of the most celebrated events of Tahmasp's reign was the visit of Humayun, the eldest son of Babur and emperor of the Mughal Empire, who faced rebellions by his brothers.
 Humayun fled to Herat, travelled through Mashhad, Nishapur, Sabzevar, and Qazvin, and met Tahmasp at Soltaniyeh in 1544.
 Tahmasp honoured Homayun as a guest and gave him an illustrated version of Saadi's Gulistan dating back to the reign of Abu Sa'id Mirza, Humayun's great-grandfather; however, he refused to give him political assistance unless he converted to Shia Islam.
 Humayun reluctantly agreed, but reverted to Sunni Islam when he returned to India; however he did not force the Iranian Shias, who came with him to India, to convert.

 Tahmasp also demanded a quid pro quo in which the city of Kandahar would be given to his infant son, Morad Mirza.
 Humayun spent Nowruz in the Shah's court and left in 1545 with an army provided by Tahmasp to regain his lost lands; his first conquest was Kandahar, which he ceded to the young Safavid prince.
 Morad Mirza soon died, however, and the city became a bone of contention between the two empires: the Safavids claimed that it had been given to them in perpetuity, while the Mughals maintained that it had been an appanage that expired with the death of the prince.
 Tahmasp began the first Safavid expedition to Kandahar in 1558, after the death of Humayun, and reconquered the city.

 Another notable visitor to Tahmasp's court was Şehzade Bayezid, the fugitive Ottoman prince who rebelled against his father, Suleiman the Magnificent, and went to the Shah in the autumn 1559 with an army of 10,000 to persuade him to begin a war against the Ottomans.
 Although he honoured Bayezid, Tahmasp did not want to disturb the Peace of Amasya.
 Suspecting that Bayezid was planning a coup, he had him arrested and returned to the Ottomans; Bayezid and his children were immediately executed.